maeleffendi/Cyclone_IV_FPGA_Dev_Board/SPI_MAX6675/Readme.md

 This for sure limits the readable range of MAX6675 to 0-65C.
 However, this is sufficient for the purpose of this project which is focused on SPI interface implementation.

 On the PC side, SerialPlot was used to plot the data recieved from the FPGA over UART, where the recieved 8-bit value is gained by 0.256 to get the temperature reading in degrees Celsius.
+The plot below shows temperature readings of the thermocouple as it is dipped into a glass of hot water.

 <p align="center">
 <img src="images/max6675_plot.png" width=60% height=60%>